June 1st, Year of our Fair Lord 10, Central Jonestown

 “It’s something,” he said.
 “It seems to react to negative emotion most, like some kind of deliberate feedback loop pushing the negative.”

 “Like a cancer in the zeitgeist,” said Fred from up front.
-Pastor could hear the map folding again, adding, perhaps at a puzzled look from Jill, “Hegel’s word.”
+Pastor could hear the map folding again.
+Fred added, perhaps at a puzzled look from Jill, “Hegel’s word.”

 “I don’t need to remember all your philosophers,” Jill said.